No, Congresswoman Maxine Waters did *not* post that offensive tweet about gun control

 Two verified Twitter accounts are connected to Waters.
 The representative’s official handle is @RepMaxineWaters, while the Campaign Committee to reelect her uses the handle @MaxineWaters on the social media site.
 The California congresswoman did issue an official statement in the wake of the Valentine’s Day shooting, which was much more empathetic.

 Waters rose to internet fame in July 2017 when she refused to let Treasury Secretary Steve Mnuchin waste her time while she questioned him about the international financial system.
-And her refrain of “reclaiming my time” resonated with all women who have ever dealt with mansplaining.
+And her refrain of “reclaiming my time” resonated with all women who have ever dealt with mansplaining. false

 Waters is a politician whom we respect and admire.
 While the fake Twitter account is at least upfront about being a parody, this tweet just shows that you shouldn’t trust everything online, especially in the era of fake news.
 Stay vigilant, everyone.